 Daily Accas at www.dailyaccas.com is a service that provides multiple football bets each day.
 The football accumulators tips generally involve three to five football teams in an accumulator.
 The tips have three levels depending on the odds of each selection.
 The multiple bet can be a Banker, Risky or Jackpot.
 The accumulated odds of the three or more selections determine the level.
 Matches are selected from a wide range of football leagues around Europe.
 The bet usually combines matches from more than one league or country.

-The bet slip displays the match, the market and recommended outcome and the odds with bet365.
-A sample win is shown based on a stake of £10 at bet365’s latest odds.
-Each bettor’s selections can be posted to Twitter and customers are prompted to place their accas with bet365 by clicking on a banner.
-The link is deep linked so customers are taken to a screen on the bet365 website that displays the odds.
-The odds on Daily Accas are in decimal format but the default is the fractional format at bet365.
+The bet slip displays the match, the market and recommended outcome and the odds with your bookmaker.
+Each bettor’s selections can be posted to Twitter and customers are prompted to place their accas with your bookmaker by clicking on a banner.
+The link is deep linked so customers are taken to a screen on your bookmaker’s website that displays the odds.
+The odds on Daily Accas are in decimal format but the default is the bookie’s fractional format.

 Customers can receive three daily accas by entering an email address and subscribing.
 The website is very basic and shows very little background information.
 The concept is sold on the basis of saving time and Daily Accas identifying the best football accumulators of the day.
 Matches over a 12 hour time frame are selected, Safe, Risky and Jackpot accas are recommended.

-Bettors are encouraged to place the accas with bet365 which means Daily Accas is an affiliate site that earns commission from conversions.
-Subscribers may click the link and visit www.bet365 but the affiliate will only benefit when the visitor opens an account, makes a deposit and places a bet.
-However, bet365 is one of the leading betting brands in the world and partners can profit from their trusted reputation.
+Bettors are encouraged to place the accas with their bookmaker which means Daily Accas is an affiliate site that earns commission from conversions.
+Subscribers may click the link and visit their bookies website but the affiliate will only benefit when the visitor opens an account, makes a deposit and places a bet.
+Partners can profit from bookmakers’ trusted reputation.

 Betting Accumulator Explained